LaurentMazare/ocaml-tqdm/README.md

 __ocaml-tqdm__ is a progress bar library for OCaml.
 The implementation is based on [Python tqdm library](https://tqdm.github.io).

+The package can easily be installed via opam, `opam install tqdm`.

-Below is an example of how to use this library:
+Below is an example of how to use it:
 ```ocaml
 module T = Tqdm.Tqdm
 T.with_bar 100 ~f:(fun tqdm ->